 Many UB students self-finance their graduate education, using their own resources and financial aid.
 Although the department wishes to help all students reach their educational goals, financial resources are limited.
 Funding opportunities within the Department of Sociology take four primary forms: teaching assistantships, research assistantships, department scholarships, and adjunct teaching positions.
 There are also a range of opportunities for motivated students to seek funding around campus or teaching positions with other colleges.

-The department offers a limited number of Teaching Assistantships (TAships) to incoming students.
+The department offers a very limited number of Teaching Assistantships (TAships) to incoming students.
 Teaching assistants work with faculty to teach one or more courses.
 Duties can vary, but frequently involve working with and tutoring students, leading recitations sections, grading, and sometimes delivering lectures.
 TAs who already have a master’s degree may be invited to teach their own courses.

 TAs work about 20 hours per week and receive a tuition waiver, health insurance and a stipend for the nine-month academic year.
 Students are responsible for university fees.
 The value of the TAship is the entire financial package that includes all of those resources—stipends and benefits together—in return for an expectation of 20 hours of work during the specified period.
 Students are expected to be available, in residence, during the entire nine-month period that is covered by the stipend.